 - In the memoir The Glass Castle, Jeannette ends up doing this as a result of trying to cook hot dogs, although unlike other examples she also gets severely burned, requiring skin grafts.

-- In an early episode of Mythbusters, host Adam Savage stood too close to a box full of gas fumes when it exploded, leading to the page quote above.
-Adam later claimed that he had said the line as a joke, only to find that his eyebrow had indeed been singed off.
+- In an early episode of MythBusters, host Adam Savage stood too close to a box full of gas fumes he was trying to light when it exploded, leading to the page quote above.
+Adam later claimed that he had said the line as a joke, only to find that his eyebrow (and a good chunk of his hair) had indeed been singed off.
+To make it worse, that night he had a date and was planning to propose!
+(She said yes.)

 - There was a joke on Rescue Me about someone losing their eyebrows because his friend lit a fart.